Who can conduct interviews?

 You will be notified about an interview or info session (sending applicants) that is needed in your area in one of the following ways:

-- Communication directly from the TDS (Team Development Specialist), AFS staff member, or Volunteer Leader in your team.
+- Communication directly from a member of the Field staff or a Volunteer Leader in your team.